justsml/node-streaming-image-proxy/README.md

 - `/img/614/3` - returns the third image for product 614.
 - `/img/614/3/50%` - returns the third image for product 614 resized to 50% of the original size.
 - `/img/614/3/200w` - returns the third image for product 614 resized to 200 pixels wide.

-The server is designed to be as simple as possible.
-It uses the `http` and `https` modules to proxy requests to the source URL.
-It uses the `range` header to support streaming and the `content-type` header to support video playback.